wazuh/wazuh-documentation/source/cloud-service/account-billing/billing-faq.rst

 What is included in my paid Wazuh Cloud Service environment?
 ------------------------------------------------------------

-A fully set-up Wazuh cluster according to your tier and a standard or premium support service.
+A full set-up Wazuh cluster according to your tier and a standard or premium support service.